 Jim’s frown flipped to a bemused smile.
 Hanging up, he exclaimed, “You won’t believe this!”
 Miraculously, the only bike left was a brand new Ultra Glide, perfect for cruising 1,500 miles of mountains, canyons and plains.
 Yes!!
 Let the boomer biker adventure begin!

 Not so fast.
 Jim’s smile vanished when he discovered our motorcycle insurance policy didn’t cover rentals.
 Oops.
 Add-on coverage from the Harley rental dealer cost a budget-busting $600.
 Double oops!

-We had scored our mandatory North Rim Lodge stay, a bike, rental bike insurance, and an unexpected cash windfall.
-Next task was deciding the rest of a Four Corners itinerary.
+We had scored our mandatory Grand Canyon North Rim stay, a bike, rental bike insurance, and an unexpected cash windfall.
+Next task was deciding the rest of the Four Corners itinerary.
 Jim mapped a route with daily ride distances under 300 miles, made a few more hotel reservations online, and we were good to go.

 Well, except for one thing.